How to write a business plan: A step-by-step guide - Jobidea24

 If your business has been in business for a few years, show stability through your finances.
 But if your business is new and yet to be profitable, be clear and realistic about your prospects.
 For example, if your sales have been growing at 5% per quarter, you don't want to suddenly predict a 50% increase per quarter for no reason.

 Research industry standards and see how similar companies are doing.
 Include income statements, balance sheets, and financial statements for several years.
-When presenting a financial forecast, frame your vision for at least five years.
+When presenting an economic forecast, frame your vision for at least five years.
 Clearly explain the logic behind your estimate; you can link this section to the previous section.

 If you have any leftover information, such as patents, licenses, charts, or anything else that doesn't fit well with the plan elsewhere, feel free to add them here.
 Make sure to make this a dumping ground for documents.
 Instead, ensure that all the information you enter here supports your business plan.